SSR: A Swapping-Sweeping-and-Rewriting Optimizer for Quantum Circuit Transformation: Introduction

-Currently, most of the existing work on quantum circuit optimization focuses on quantum circuit synthesis, where the goal is to directly optimize from the logical circuit layer to the physical device~\cite{davis2020towards,xu2023synthesizing}.
 Additionally, there are also other works that consider the work of circuit optimisation itself.
 Xu et at.~\cite{xu2025optimizing} considered the rewriting rules and unitary resynthesis to approximately optimize quantum circuits.
 Arora et al.~\cite{arora2025local} presented a local optimization algorithm to repeatedly optimize local subcircuits in order to achieve the goal of overall circuit optimization.
 However, these approaches do not specifically address the optimization of circuits that have already transformed into a hardware-executable form.
 The QCT process, which typically involves inserting extra two-qubit gates such as SWAP and CNOT gates to accommodate hardware connectivity constraints, results in circuits that may still be suboptimal in terms of depth, fidelity, or gate efficiency.

 In contrast, post-QCT optimization focuses on improving circuits that have already been transformed, considering the specific challenges and constraints imposed by the quantum hardware.
 A few notable works have targeted this type of optimization.
 For instance, Wu et al.~\cite{wu2020qgo} proposed QGo, a hierarchical, block-by-block optimization framework to reduce the CNOT gate count.
 Chen et al.~\cite{chen2022recursive} applied their synthesis method to reduce the number of SWAP gates for the QCT-transformed circuits.
+Q-Synth~\cite{ShaikvdP2024cnotsynthesis} supports layout-restricted CNOT synthesis and includes a peephole optimization module that extracts CNOT slices and optimizes each slice under connectivity constraints.
+Additionally, Itoko et al.~\cite{itoko2019optimization} and Xie et al.~\cite{xie2021mitigating} present commutation-based post-mapping optimization methods, leveraging gate transformations and instruction reordering to improve circuit depth and mitigate crosstalk under connectivity constraints.
 These methods aim to refine QCT-transformed circuits to achieve better performance on NISQ devices, focusing on optimizing the transformed circuits to further reduce errors and improve execution fidelity.